 There are overnight trains from Stockholm to Lulea and they take around 13 hours.
 You can take a sleeper cabin (mine had 3 bunk beds) and enjoy the ride although there will be light almost all the time during the summertime!

 Or, you could rent a car and do a drive.
 That can turn in a great adventure and you will explore a lot more of the beautiful Scandinavian country.
-Here are some deals for renting a car, including a 10% discount for normal rentals and a 35% discount if you rent for one week or more.
+Here are some great deals for renting a car!

 The easiest way to get to Lulea is by plane from Stockholm Arlanda Airport.